miguelinux/kaajal/README.md

 # Setup a new platform

-This is a proof of concept (POC) of a setup a new platform
+This is a proof of concept (POC) of a setup a new platform.

+`Káajal` is a Maya word which means start/begin/kick off.

 -----